OpenPublisher/openpub-app/README.md

-# openpub-app
+# OpenPub app

-Application for interacting with the OpenPublisher protocol
+Application for interacting with the OpenPublisher protocol.